shockscript/spec/src/overview/xml-capabilities/jet.md

 `data` attributes (like `data-x`) set over native tags, such as `j:Button`, contribute plain data attributes to the underlying DOM element.

-Using a Fuse reference, the attribute would be accessed as `reference!.@["data-name"]`.
+Using a Spot reference, the attribute would be accessed as `reference!.@["data-name"]`.

 ## “key” attribute